piitaya/lovelace-mushroom/docs/cards/light.md

 ## Description

-A control card allow you to control a light entity.
+A light card allow you to control a light entity.

 ## Configuration variables

-All the options are available to the lovelace editor but you can use `yaml` if you want.
+All the options are available in the lovelace editor but you can use `yaml` if you want.

 | Name                      | Type    | Default     | Description                                |
 | :------------------------ | :------ | :---------- | :----------------------------------------- |